You don’t have to be a high roller to visit Sin City. In fact, you can have a lot of fun in Las Vegas without spending too much money.

 - Waterfall Atrium at The Palazzo Las Vegas

 - Bellagio Conservatory & Botanical Gardens at Bellagio Hotel and CasinoWalk to Caesars Palace to The LINQ Promenade

-Visiting the Las Vegas sign before you depart is a little bittersweet but you will be taking back lots of great memories in between your first pic of the sign and your last.
+Visiting the neon lights of the Las Vegas sign before you depart is a little bittersweet but you will be taking back lots of great memories between your first pic of the sign and your last.

 Thanks again to Visit Las Vegas for hosting my visit.
 All opinions are my own.